mattermost/docs/source/help/messaging/emoji.rst

 **macOS**

-1. Use the keyboard shortcut CMD+CTRL+Space Bar to open the native emoji picker for macOS.
+1. Use the keyboard shortcut: CMD+CTRL+Space Bar to open the native emoji picker for macOS.
-2. Select and hold on an emoji to select an alternate skin tone.
+2. Select and hold an emoji to choose an alternate skin tone.

 .. image:: ../../images/macosemojiskintones.png
-  :alt: Select alternate emoji skin tones on MacOS systems.
+  :alt: Select alternate emoji skin tones on macOS systems.
   :scale: 80

 **iPhone and iPad**

 1. Open the emoji keyboard.
-2. Touch and hold an emoji to select an alternate skin tone.
+2. Touch and hold an emoji to choose an alternate skin tone.

 .. image:: ../../images/mobile/appleemojiskintones.png
   :alt: Select alternate emoji skin tones on Apple devices.